A QBist Ontology: The One

-What does change if the two particles are of different types?
-Suppose that the initial states are $\ket{\alpha,1}$ and $\ket{\beta,2}$, and that the final states are $\ket{\alpha,A}$ and $\ket{\beta,B}$.
-What seems justified, given the above, is that initially there are two things each with two properties ($\alpha,1$ and $\beta,2$), and that subsequently there are again two things each with two properties ($\alpha,A$ and $\beta,B$).
-But to say that now there are two \emph{enduring} things, one carrying property $\alpha$ and one carrying property~$\beta$, appears to be as unwarranted as saying that the droplets constituting the path of a particle are caused by an enduring entity.
-What remains warranted is that there is \emph{one} thing, which is initially observed in possession of the property pairs ($\alpha,1$) and ($\beta,2$), and which is subsequently observed in possession of the property pairs ($\alpha,A$) and ($\beta,B$).
-The rest is classical embroidery.
+Next assume that the two particles are of different types $\alpha$ and $\beta$, that the initial states are $\ket{\alpha,1}$ and $\ket{\beta,2}$, and that the final states are $\ket{\alpha,A}$ and $\ket{\beta,B}$.
+What we can be sure of in this case is that initially there are two things each with a pair of properties ($\alpha,1$ and $\beta,2$), and that subsequently there are again two things each with a pair of properties ($\alpha,A$ and $\beta,B$).
+While it is customary to say in this case that we are dealing with two \emph{enduring} things, this cannot be advanced as the reason \emph{why} we observe a particle of type $\alpha$ and a particle of type $\beta$ both initially and in the end.
+On the contrary, it is the fact that we observe a particle of type $\alpha$ and a particle of type $\beta$ both initially and at the end that we are in a position to entertain the belief that we are dealing with two enduring things.
+This belief has the same FAPP status as the belief that the clicks that make up a track indicate the presence of the same enduring individual.
+What remains rigorously assertible is that there is \emph{one} thing, which is initially observed in possession of the property pairs ($\alpha,1$) and ($\beta,2$), and which is subsequently observed in possession of the property pairs ($\alpha,A$) and ($\beta,B$).
+Nothing, therefore, stands in the way of conceiving of the spatial relations which make up the formal aspects of quantum objects as reflexive relations entertained by a \emph{single} relatum, and to posit this as the \emph{sole} metaphysical substrate of \emph{all} properties measured or experienced.
+We shall call it ``the One.''

+While the click of a detector is the most basic kind of outcome-indicating event, it is only a particular kind of genuinely fortuitous event.
+Every measurement is genuinely fortuitous not merely with regard to its specific outcome (which may in fact be predictable) but more fundamentally with regard to its \emph{occurrence}.
+There are no causally sufficient conditions for the success of an attempted measurement.
+The redundancy typically built into a measurement apparatus can maximize the likelihood of success, but it can never guarantee success. \footnote{This likelihood is not one of the probabilities that quantum mechanics serves to assign.
+Quantum mechanics probability assignments are based on the assumption of a successful outcome, which is why the probabilities associated with the possible outcomes of a measurement always add up to~1.}